 How does a trust work in Portugal?

-- Assets involved in a trust can be managed with the purpose of investments and future profits.
+- Assets involved in a trust can be managed for the purpose of investments and future profits.

 - Trustees cannot use the assets on their personal behalf.